 email us at: email@example.com

-Always consult your doctor or pharmacist before taking metronidazole powder for suspensions.
+Always consult your doctor or pharmacist before taking metronidazole powder for suspension.
 In particular, talk to your health care providers in case of allergic reactions.
 If you are taking other medicines, or you think you may need to use an alternative form of metronidazole powder for suspensions, always remember to ask your doctor’s opinion first.
 In these cases it’s useful to keep with you a list of all the drugs you are taking.
 Talk to him before starting any new cure as well, vitamins and natural products included.

 If your condition does not improve or becomes worse, then call your health care providers.
 Never use this medicine for a longer period of time than you have been told by your doctor.